celo-org/docs/docs/protocol/precompiles.md

 ## Usage Example

 If you would like to use the `sha3_256` hash function, just include the `CIP20Lib` and attach its functions to the `bytes` with `using CIP20Lib for bytes`.
-Then you can call the hash functions like methods on you `bytes` typed variables.
+Then you can call the hash functions like methods on your `bytes` typed variables.

 ```solidity
 import "CIP20Lib.sol";